robotology/idyntree/README.md

 #### Install dependencies

-If you need to install also `YARP` and `ICUB`, it is recommended that you install iDynTree via the the [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild).
+If you need to install also `YARP` and `ICUB`, it is recommended that you install iDynTree via the [`robotology-superbuild`](https://github.com/robotology/robotology-superbuild).
 If instead you are not interested in the `YARP` and `ICUB` integration, you can easily install the rest of the dependencies using standard package managers.

 ##### Windows